mikochen0107/hospitalization-prediction/README.md

-# hospitalization-prediction

-# Impepdom: Neural network builder for peptide ligand classification
+# A risk prediction model for 6-month hospitalization among patients with chronic kidney disease
 <hr />

 Description to be added...